nordic-institute/X-Road-development/WORKFLOW.md

 - Is the version number correct (as agreed on the roadmap)?
 - Have the changelogs been updated?
 - Does the build and the test cases work?
 (CI build)
+- Does the packaging work (Ubuntu & RHEL)?
 - Is there enough test coverage?
 - Have the X-Road coding conventions been used?
 - Is the code commented well enough?